akretion/docky/doc/manual/introduction.rst

     git clone 'template's github url' -b 'name of the branch'

-Enter in the project directory then run docky
+Enter in the project directory then ak build

 .. code-block:: shell

-   cd 'repository's_name'
+   cd 'directory's_name'
-   repository's_name$ ak build
+   directory's_name$ ak build

 It will run a new docker image with odoo and postgres inside.